Feb 24, 2026

 Facility managers must stay on top of the laws and regulations that affect their workplace.
 This includes health and safety rules, environmental laws, labor standards, and building codes.
 Every aspect of the facility - from accessibility to energy use - needs to meet legal requirements.

-Today’s office buildings look very different than they did, say, 10 years ago.
+Today’s office buildings look very different than they did 10 years ago.
 As a result, the world of facility management is undergoing rapid change.
-These are some key trends reshaping the industry:
+These are the key trends:

 A good facility manager combines technical know-how with strong people skills.
 They are responsible for far more than basic upkeep - they keep buildings safe, efficient, and running smoothly.